UEFA Euro 2020 final: Background

 UEFA Euro 2020 was the sixteenth edition of the European Football Championship, UEFA's football competition for national teams, held between 11 June and 11 July 2021 in eleven cities, all in different countries from each other.
 Qualifying rounds were held between March and November 2019, in which fifty-five teams were divided into ten groups of five or six, playing each other on a home-and-away round-robin tournament basis.
 The top two teams in each group qualified for the finals, along with four additional teams, determined by a combination of their 2018–19 UEFA Nations League performance and a series of play-off games.
 In the finals, the 24 teams were divided into six groups of four with each team playing each other once within the group.
 The two top teams from each group along with the four best third-placed sides advanced to a knock-out phase.

 Due to the COVID-19 pandemic in Europe during 2020, the tournament was postponed to summer 2021, while retaining the name Euro 2020 and using the same host venues.
 Alongside special rules regarding COVID-19, UEFA also allowed more substitutions than had originally been planned and implemented video assistant referee (VAR) for the first time.

 Before the tournament, England were considered by bookmakers to be second favourites to win it, behind France; Italy were seventh favourites and were described by Evan Bartlett of the i newspaper as "potential dark horses".
 The two sides were ranked fourth and seventh, respectively, in the FIFA World Rankings released before the start of the tournament.
 Both are former FIFA World Cup champions, Italy winning four times, most recently in 2006, and England winning once, in 1966.
 However, Italy had failed to qualify for the 2018 FIFA World Cup, the first time they had missed the tournament since 1958.
-England, meanwhile, finished fourth at the tournament, their best finish since 1990.
+England, meanwhile, finished fourth at the tournament, equaling their best finish since 1966, achieved in 1990.
 Italy won the European Championship in 1968 as the hosts; England's best performance in the competition was to reach the semi-finals twice, in 1968 and 1996.
 In the previous European Championship, Italy were eliminated in the quarter-finals on penalties to Germany, while England went out in the round of 16 after a shock defeat to newcomers Iceland.